PR must adapt — or die.

-It’s time for the traditional public relations industry to act.
+The traditional public relations industry must act.

 Today, we consume more social media than traditional news media.
 We get more news from our social media feeds than from news outlets directly.
 The classic PR argument that the news media publicity is more credible than advertising might still hold true, but is the news media more engaging than peer-to-peer communication?
 Will news editors be able to outperform social media algorithms?